reworthrewards/iframe-directory/README.md

 ## Security
 This iframe runs behind the scenes some headers to ensure security aspects:

-X-XSS-Protection: helps us against OSX attacks
+X-XSS-Protection: helps us against OSX attacks <br/>
 Content-Security-Policy: specifies the origin of server and scripts.
-Helps against cross site scripting attack.
+Helps against cross site scripting attack. <br/>
-Strict-Transport-Security:  it is used to never receive things from http and to make everything by https to avoid scripting attack.
+Strict-Transport-Security:  it is used to never receive things from http and to make everything by https to avoid scripting attack.<br/>

-We work actively too develop better and more secure products so expect updates!
+We work actively to develop better and more secure products so expect updates!